Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Datasets and model training

-In the navigation task from \citet{rosenberg2021mice}, two cohorts of 10 mice moved freely in dark through the labyrinth over the course of 7 hours.
-For comparability with the result from \citet{ashwood2022dynamic}, we obtained their pre-processed mouse trajectories for water-restricted and water-unrestricted animals from \texttt{\href{https://github.com/97aditi/dynamic\_irl}{https://github.com/97aditi/dynamic\_irl}}\footnote{The original recorded animal trajectories from \citet{rosenberg2021mice} are provided with MIT open source license at \texttt{\href{https://github.com/markusmeister/Rosenberg-2021-Repository}{https://github.com/markusmeister/Rosenberg-2021-Repository}}.}.
+For comparability with the results in \citet{ashwood2022dynamic}, we obtained their pre-processed mouse trajectories for water-restricted and water-unrestricted animals from \texttt{\href{https://github.com/97aditi/dynamic\_irl}{https://github.com/97aditi/dynamic\_irl}}.
+The original recorded animal trajectories from \citet{rosenberg2021mice} are provided with MIT open source license at the following repository: \texttt{\href{https://github.com/markusmeister/Rosenberg-2021-Repository}{https://github.com/markusmeister/Rosenberg-2021-Repository}}.
 For the pre-processing, \citet{ashwood2022dynamic} used a clustering algorithm (based on DBSCAN~\citep{ester1996density}) for aligning trajectories across animals and bouts to reduce variability.
-After the pre-processing, they obtained 200 trajectories from the water-restricted animals and 207 trajectories from the water-unrestricted animals.
-20\% of trajectories from each cohort were held out as a test set.
+After the pre-processing, they obtained $200$ trajectories from the water-restricted animals and $207$ trajectories from the water-unrestricted animals. $20\%$ of trajectories from each cohort were held out as a test set.

-To compare the performance of LMV-IAVI and DIRL in this environment, we used the source code provided by \citet{ashwood2022dynamic} to train DIRL on the animal trajectory dataset.
-All LMV-IAVI algorithms were trained for 10 repeated runs with different initializations, and the results from the initializations with hightest test set LL was selected for analysis.
-The initial latent state distribution $\Pi$ was initialized with a uniform distribution on the latent state space $\mathcal{Z}$ as $\Pi \coloneqq \mathcal{U}(\mathcal{Z})$, and the latent state transition matrix $\Lambda$ was initialized as: $\Lambda \coloneqq 0.95 \times I + \mathcal{N}(0, 0.05 \times I)$, where $\mathcal{N}$ denotes the normal distribution and $I \colon \mathcal{Z} \times \mathcal{Z} \to \mathbb{R}$ is the identity matrix.
-This initial $\Lambda$ was then normalized so that each row added up to 1.
-The discount factor was set to be $\gamma = 0.99$.
+We used the source code and the best performed set of hyperparameters provided by \citet{ashwood2022dynamic} to train DIRL on the animal trajectories.
+All HIAVI algorithms were trained for $10$ repeated runs with different initializations, and the results from the initializations with the highest test set log-likelihood was selected for analysis.
+The initial intention distribution $\Pi$ was initialized uniformly, and the intention transition matrix $\Lambda$ was initialized as: $\Lambda = 0.95 \times I + \mathcal{N}(0, 0.05 \times I)$, where $\mathcal{N}$ denotes the normal distribution and $I \in \reals^{K \times K}$ is the identity matrix.
+This initial $\Lambda$ was then normalized so that each row added up to $1$.
+The MDP was defined to have a deterministic state transition function $P$ and the discount factor was set to be $\gamma = 0.99$.